 Students whose primary specialization is Education Leadership may take courses to fulfill Virginia requirements for licensure in Administration and Supervision PK-12.

 Reduction of Credit

-The PhD in Education requires 75 credits, however students must have a master's degree before being admitted to the PhD in Education so receive an initial 9-credit reduction.
-In addition, admitted students may receive an additional reduction of 9 credits bringing the minimum coursework requirement total (including dissertation proposal and research) to 57 credits.
+The PhD in Education requires 75 credits; however, students must have a master's degree before being admitted to the PhD in Education to receive an initial 9-credit reduction.
+Admitted students may receive an additional reduction of 9 credits, bringing the minimum coursework requirement total (including dissertation proposal and research) to 57 credits.
 This reduction needs to be approved by the program advisory committee.
 For Education Leadership students, the program as listed includes the 18-credit reduction.
 For information about reduction of credit, see the program requirements in the George Mason University catalog.

 This program has been identified by George Mason University as one that may lead to a career requiring professional licensure/certification.
 Federal regulations require Mason to disclose information as to whether this program meets/does not meet the educational requirements for licensure/certification in your state, or whether such a determination has not been made.
 Please consult our Licensure Disclosure Tool for the disclosure statement specific to your desired state/program combination.